WICG/attribution-reporting-api/README.md

 For each matching impression, schedule a report.
 To schedule a report, the browser will store the
- {reporting domain, addestination domain, impression data, [decoded](#metadata-encoding) conversion-metadata, attribution_credit} for the impression.
+ {reporting domain, addestination domain, impression data, [decoded](#metadata-encoding) conversion-metadata, attribution-credit} for the impression.
 Scheduled reports will be sent as detailed in [Sending scheduled reports](#sending-scheduled-reports).

 Each impression is only allowed to schedule a maximum of three reports